Visa Bulletin: April 2026 Priority Dates

 Employment-based preference categories

 Employment-based immigrant visas are divided into five categories under Section 203(b) of the INA, with the U.S. government allocating at least 140,000 visas annually.
-Your employer sponsors most categories, and each has specific requirements determining eligibility and processing times.
+Your employer sponsors most categories, and each has specific requirements that determine eligibility and processing times.

 EB-1: Priority workers

-The EB-1 category covers priority workers in three subcategories: extraordinary ability, outstanding professors and researchers, and multinational executives.
+The EB-1 category includes three subcategories: individuals with extraordinary ability (EB-1A), outstanding professors and researchers (EB-1B), and multinational executives and managers (EB-1C).
 No labor certification is required.

 EB-2: Advanced degree and exceptional ability

-The EB-2 category serves professionals holding advanced degrees or individuals with exceptional ability.
-This category includes the National Interest Waiver (NIW) option.
+The EB-2 category covers professionals holding advanced degrees (master's or higher) or individuals with exceptional ability.
+This category also includes the National Interest Waiver (NIW) option, which allows self-petition without employer sponsorship.

 EB-3: Skilled workers, professionals, and other workers